mister-simon/backed-enum-translations/README.md

 Check out [Enums/Role.php](app/Enums/Role.php) for a more complex example:

 - [Enums/Traits/TranslatableChoices.php](app/Enums/Traits/TranslatableChoices.php) builds upon the original translations trait, adding the ability to use the `transChoice` system for anything that might need displaying in a "countable" manner.
-- The `Role` enum also overloads the `langFile` method, to point to a specific language file.
+- The `Role` enum also overrides the `langFile` method, to point to a specific language file.
-- Finally, the `Role` enum also overloads the `langKey` to pick out specific keys for use in the language file.
+- Finally, the `Role` enum also overrides the `langKey` to pick out specific keys for use in the language file.

 So the system is pretty flexible, and easy to rework to your needs!
 Have a look around and see what you think.